 It also comes with a thermometer.
-The watch uses a back plate to measure temperature, so it will be inaccurate when worn.
+The watch uses a back plate to measure temperature, which will be inaccurate when worn.

-For accurate temperature readings, the watch must be secured to a belt loop or backpack.
+The watch must be secured to a belt loop or backpack for accurate temperature readings.
 Despite some notable shortcomings, the Casio SGW100-1V is a high-performance outdoor watch in a durable package.

-With a square body and large screen, the Timex Expedition Grid Shock is the most unique product on our list.
-It also offers some of the most unique features imaginable in a hiking watch priced under $100.
+With a square body and large screen, the Timex Expedition Grid Shock is a unique product on our list.
+It also offers special features of a hiking watch priced under $100.

 The moisture alarm warns the user if too much time has passed since the last drink.
-This feature is especially useful for people who have forgotten to stay hydrated because of nature.
+This feature is handy for people who have forgotten to stay hydrated because of nature.

 The vibrating alarm works surprisingly well too.
-Although it is shock-resistant and handles shocks well it does not break, the screen is prone to scratches very easily.
+Although shock-resistant and handles shock well, it does not break; the screen is prone to scratches very quickly.

-If you are looking for a durable watch, this is a good place to stop.
+This is an excellent place to stop if you want a durable watch.
 The Casio G-Shock is almost unbreakable.
-It’s big, sturdy, and tough, but doesn’t feel overly heavy on the wrist, making it great for long hikes.
+It’s big, sturdy, and challenging but doesn’t feel overly heavy on the wrist, making it great for long hikes.

-That said, the Casio G-Shock doesn’t include all of the cool features that are common in most hiking watches (eg altimeter, barometer, or compass).
-If these features aren’t a big deal, or if you’re looking for a durable under 100 affordable backpacking watches that’s easy to hike, the G-Shock is the answer.
+The Casio G-Shock doesn’t include all the cool features standard in most hiking watches (e.g., altimeter, barometer, or compass).
+If these features aren’t a big deal, or if you’re looking for durable under 100 affordable backpacking watches that are easy to hike, the G-Shock is the answer.

 12. Timex Unisex T49658 Expedition

 One of the typical features of most hiking watches is their large face.
-Of course, not everyone likes big watches.
-There seems to be a shortage of low-profile, small hiking watches on the market.
-Where the Timex Expedition Classic shines.
+Of course, not everyone likes big eyes.
+There seems to be a shortage of low-profile, small hiking watches where the Timex Expedition Classic shines.

-At just 27 grams (0.96 ounces), the Expedition Classic is the smallest hiking watch on our list for under $100.
-Due to its small size, the Expedition Classic works well as an everyday watch without being overly cumbersome and bulky.
+At just 27 grams (0.96 ounces), the Expedition Classic is our list’s most petite hiking watch for under $100.
+Due to its small size, the Expedition Classic works as an everyday watch without being overly cumbersome and bulky.

-Timex Expedition Classic does not have ABC features (altimeter, barometer, or compass).
-If you care more about size than function, this is a perfect choice.
+Timex Expedition Classic does not have A.B.C. features (altimeter, barometer, or compass).
+This is a perfect choice if you care more about size than function.

 End of backpacking watches

-No need to spend hundreds of dollars on a search to find the perfect backpacking watch.
-There are quite a few high-quality hiking watches under $100 on the market.
+There is no need to spend hundreds of dollars searching for the perfect backpacking watch.
+Quite a few high-quality hiking watches are under $100 on the market.

-With the detailed review above, you can choose a good backpacking watch for under 100 dollars to meet all of your unique needs.
+With the detailed review above, you can choose an excellent backpacking watch for under 100 dollars to meet your unique needs.

 Frequently Asked Questions

-Overall, a top-quality standalone GPS unit is usually better than a hiking watch.
-However, the best quality GPS hiking watches from top brands are the same as most standalone GPS units.
+Overall, a top-quality standalone G.P.S. unit is usually better than a hiking watch.
+However, top brands’ best-quality G.P.S. hiking watches resemble most standalone G.P.S. units.